The purpose of this fact sheet is to support applications where fencing will be used as a crime prevention tool.

 Other important considerations

-- The construction of fencing is governed by legislation and also local planning rules.
-You need to ensure that you comply with all relevant regulations when planning your fence.
+- The construction of fencing is governed by legislation and local planning rules.
+You must comply with all relevant regulations when planning your fence.

 - In most cases, notice of any proposed fencing works must be given to adjoining property owners.
 Consult with neighbours and others likely to be impacted by your proposed fencing.